Social Work

 Specific requirements to maintain good standing in the BSW program

-Must maintain a 2.5 GPA and pass the following classes with a C or better:
+Students must maintain a 2.5 GPA and complete all required BSW and correlate courses with a C or better.

 Social Work Minor